Many tea lovers may wonder when brewing tea, “Should I leave the lid on or off after pouring the infusion from a teapot or gaiwan?”

 The quality of the tea's taste is significantly influenced by the brewing method, but sometimes the details of the brewing process depend on personal experience and preference.

-So, do you leave the lid off or on when you tea?
+So, do you leave the lid off or on when you drink tea?
 It's worth noting that in professional tea evaluation, the tea is stewed for five minutes before the lid is opened, providing an objective assessment of the tea's qualities.
 The above suggestions are for reference when brewing tea and not standards for evaluating tea.